bens-schreiber/daily_wallpaper_mac/README.md

 The script is intended to be ran with launchctl, use the `bing-wallpaper-daily.plist` file to set it up.

+## Script Requirements
+1. `jq` - A lightweight and flexible command-line JSON processor.
+You can install it with `brew install jq`

 ## Running the script:
 1. Run `osascript script.applescript` to set the wallpaper